Harvey Weinstein Pleads Not Guilty To Additional Sexual Assault Charges

 After requesting protection for “two additional survivors,” Manhattan prosecutors are expected to levy even more charges against the former co-chairman of the now defunct The Weinstein Company.

 After the Monday court hearing, Brafman said they will address any new legal tribulations as “they come.”
-Although Weinstien entered court in handcuffs and has surrendered his passport, prosecutors pushed for new bail restrictions, including house arrest.
+Although Weinstein entered court in handcuffs and has surrendered his passport, prosecutors pushed for new bail restrictions, including house arrest.

 “He is currently without a passport and there is a million-dollar bail posted and he has an electronic device on him,” Brafman successfully argued in court.